 We are grounded by the fundamental belief that every child has a right to ‘health and well-being’ and all children should achieve their full potential.

-The Protecting Every Child’s Potential initiative will work to raise awareness of the impact of lead exposure on children’s long-term health and development and mobilize action to abolish dangerous practices that cause harmful lead exposure.
+Launched in 2020, the Protecting Every Child’s Potential initiative (PECP) is a public private partnership that works to raise awareness of the impact of lead exposure on children’s long-term health and development and mobilize action to abolish dangerous practices that cause harmful lead exposure.

-PECP will draw on the three organizations’ complementary expertise:
+PECP draws on the three founding organizations’ complementary expertise:

 - the safe manufacturing and responsible recycling of lead acid batteries,